mostafaawad123/Embedded-systems/README.md

-# use Timer1 to blink a led for 1 second
+# Use Timer1 to blink a led for 1 second